kuzudb/kuzudb.github.io/docs/cypher/transactions.md

 ```
 Note: All queries/commands sent from CLI are in auto-commit mode.
 You do not have to commit at the end of auto-committed transactions (and you cannot rollback).

+[^1]: We will be addressing these limitations soon.